gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 # New Parameter Type {#new-parameter-type}

-This section defines the new parameter type that will be used to negotiate the use of the DTLS 1.3 chunk during association setup. {{sctp-DTLS-chunk-init-parameter}} illustrates the new parameter type.
+This section defines the new parameter type that will be used to negotiate the use of the DTLS 1.3 chunk during association setup, its keying method and indicate preference in relation to different keying and other security solutions. {{sctp-DTLS-chunk-init-parameter}}
+illustrates the new parameter type.

 | Parameter Type | Parameter Name |
 | 0x80xx | DTLS 1.3 Chunk Protected Association |